Polurrian on the Lizard

 Activities

-- At the hotel, you've a choice of indoor or outdoor swimming, table football or pool, Wii or board games, tennis or (occasionally) football, plus a spa and a playground
+- At the hotel, you've a choice of indoor or outdoor swimming pool, board games or tennis, plus a spa and a playground

-- Just below the hotel is the cliff-ringed cove of Polurrian, with rock pools, gleaming sands at low tide, and surf-friendly waves at any time; a great spot for splashing, swimming, frisbee, running with the dog etc
+- Just below the hotel is the cliff-ringed cove of Polurrian, with rock pools, gleaming sands at low tide, and surf-friendly waves at any time; this is a great spot for splashing, swimming, horse riding, frisbee, running with the dog

-- Or north past Poldhu Cove (where Marconi sent his first transatlantic signal from) to the sandstrip of Loe Bar and the pretty harbour of Porthleven
+- The South West Coast path runs right past here.
+Follow it south towards the Lizard, passing glorious beaches (Kynance Cove is a favourite) and dark serpentine sea cliffs; or go north past Poldhu Cove (where Marconi sent his first transatlantic signal from) to the sandstrip of Loe Bar and the pretty harbour of Porthleven

 - Explore the disused tin mines of Poldark, made famous in a BBC series, which has exhibits, family-friendly activities including gold-panning and a ghost tour